-If the supply voltage of the NEO-M8 receiver matches the supply voltage of the antenna (e.g. 3.0 V), use the filtered supply voltage available at pin VCC_RF as shown in Figure 8.
+If the customers do not want to make use of the internal antenna supervisor and the supply voltage of the LEA-M8S / LEA-M8T module matches the supply voltage of the antenna (e.g. 3.0 V), they can use the filtered supply voltage VCC_RF output to supply the antenna (See Figure 9).
+This design is used for modules in combination with active antenna.